OskarJakubanis/Analysis_CO2_Emissions/README.md

   * Validated schema and data quality: enforced numeric types for `co2`, `population`, and `year`; checked NULLs/missing values; standardized key fields.
   * Persisted the database as **`ANALYSIS_CO2.db`**.
 This file is the base for all SQL automation in Python.

-> **Note:** The pipeline is reusable: as long as the base CSV keeps the same filename and column names, you can refresh the DB and re-run the scripts on a schedule.

 * **Automated Analysis & Reporting**

   * Python scripts connect to **`ANALYSIS_CO2.db`** and execute SQL queries using `pandas.read_sql_query`.
   * Queries include filtering, CTEs, and window functions to calculate absolute and relative CO₂ changes.
   * Results are exported to multiple CSV reports:

-    * Top 10 growth (percent and nominal)
+    * Top 100 growth (percent and nominal)
-    * Top 10 decline (percent and nominal)
+    * Top 100 decline (percent and nominal)
-    * Top 10 most populous countries with CO₂ changes
+    * Top 100 most populous countries with CO₂ changes

+> **Note:** The pipeline is reusable: as long as the base CSV keeps the same filename and column names, you can refresh the DB and re-run the scripts on a schedule.

 ---